-Senior Advisor, Directorate of Strategic Operational Planning,
+Senior Advisor, Direcatorate of Strategic Operational Planning, National Counterterrorism Center

 Gina M. Bennett is a long-standing member of the Senior Analytic Service at the Central Intelligence Agency (CIA) and is currently on assignment as senior advisor in the Directorate of Strategic Operational Planning at the National Counterterrorism Center.
 Ms. Bennett is a seasoned counterterrorism specialist who authored the earliest warnings about Osama Bin Laden and the extremist movement he inspired.
 Her analysis and career have been covered by major media outlets featuring her role in raising women’s voices in national security, intelligence and counterterrorism for over three decades.
 Ms. Bennett is a mother of five children; serves as an active honorary board member of Girl Security, a nonprofit organization dedicated to creating pathways for girls to enter national security careers; and is an adjunct professor at Georgetown University.
 She received her bachelor’s degree at the University of Virginia and her master’s degree as a distinguished graduate of the Marine Corps War College.